abermejillo/molecular_dynamics_argon/journal.md

 2. Energy conservation:
 <img src="results/W1_energy_1.png" width="500" >

 We can see how the particles evolve smoothly and interact with eachother (noticeable when they get close to eachother).
-If we look at the energy we notice an apparently big step that would suggest that the energy is not conserved.
+If we look at the energy, we notice an apparently big step that would suggest that the energy is not conserved.
 However, we can observe that the step is 5 orders lower that that of the actual energy.
 Nonetheless, when using a higher number of particles ($`N \approx 20`$) there are problems with energy conservation if the box is not very large.
 We expect those to be solved upon normalization and using the velocity-Verlet algorithm.

 3. Other checks